“The existence of an appeal system is no safeguard of justice in the absence of adequate advocacy.”

 21 Jan 2023: “Be an advocate in the cause of those who cannot defend themselves against destruction” Pro 31:8.

-13 Jul 2023: the BBC Huw Edwards’ case and “clear processes for making complaints”.
+13 Jul 2023: the BBC Huw Edwards’ case illustrated the need for “clear processes for making complaints”.